-Despite all minimalism, we do need to carry along car booster seats though.
-This small packable booster is a good alternative to dragging conventional car seats around the world with us or renting them when hiring a car.
+Despite all minimalism, we do need to carry along a portable car seat for travel.
+In our case we need a This small packable booster is a good alternative to dragging conventional car seats around the world with us or renting them when hiring a car.
 Their small travel size is not really interfering with the ambition to travel light and with roughly 1 pound they aren’t too heavy neither.
 When traveling with children, it’s safety first anyway.

 Packing list that allows you to travel only with hand luggage

 We are traveling as a family of four which means 4 cabin size carry-ons and maybe 4 little backpacks.
 Idea is to start small and not to overpack.
 We are counting one carry-on per adult, one for the kids and the fourth one for everything else. .